top of page

 Migrant Know Your Rights Guides

-The English version of this guide was written & prepared by:
+The English version of this guide was written and prepared by:

 • International Human Rights Program, University of Toronto